-This scale is completed after the CDR with the informant (CDI) only, and is done with the informant, seated, in a quiet private space (either in clinic or at home, or by telephone, depending on the remainder of the visit).
+This scale is completed after the CDR with the informant (CDI) only, and is done with the informant, seated, in a quiet private space (either in clinic or at home, or by telephone).
 The participant should not be present.
 No special equipment is needed.